kaleid-liner/OSH-2019-Labs/lab2/README.md

 ### Alias

-I have use `ll` above.
-That's an alias I added when the program is initialized.
+I have used `ll` above.
+That's an aliasing I added when the program was initialized.
 You can add your own aliasings. klsh also supports recursive aliasing.

 ![alias](assets/alias.png)